OnMyTravel/Infrastructure/README.md

 As a proof of concept, it was enough to install the dependencies manually.
 But, as we try to make the application a bit more professional, we built this repository in order to automate the application deployment.

-** Disclaimer ** : This repository intents to be as up-to-date as possible BUT it is set to work on an Ubuntu server 14.04x64.
+** Disclaimer ** : This reposimarktory intents to be as up-to-date as possible BUT it is set to work on an Ubuntu server 14.04x64.
 Some incompatibilities may or may not occurs.

 ## Requirements
 * [Vagrant](https://www.vagrantup.com/)